 Applications are made online using the Edinburgh University degree finder.
 Please select the year of entry you wish to apply for and click on the Apply button.

-Full EPSRC/NERC funding, which includes fees and an enhanced stipend, is available for UK students and EU students who have lived in the UK for 3+ years.
-If you are a UK or EU student and you have questions about your eligibility, then please contact email@example.com.
+Full EPSRC/NERC funding, which includes fees and an enhanced stipend, is available for UK students.
+We do have a small provision to be able to award funding to overseas (including EU) students and we will welcome overseas (or EU) applications.
+Please note that competition for overseas funding will be very high.
+If you are a UK or EU applicant, and you have questions about your eligibility, then please contact firstname.lastname@example.org.

 If you have submitted an application which meets IDCORE’s quality threshold you will be invited to attend an interview in Edinburgh.
 We normally hold interviews in February, March and April.